vik-s/quartz/content/literature/B-Burkeman-2021.md

 > “Our obsession with extracting the greatest future value out of our time blinds us to the reality that, in fact, the moment of truth is always now—that life is nothing but a succession of present moments, culminating in death, and that you’ll probably never get to a point where you feel you have things in perfect working order.
 And that therefore you had better stop postponing the “real meaning” of your existence into the future, and throw yourself into life now.”

+>“In order to most fully inhabit the only life you ever get, you have to refrain from using every spare hour for personal growth”

 ---
 # References